JoostVoskuil/joostvoskuil.github.io/_posts/2024-08-05-managed-devops-pools.md

 date: 2024-08-05 22:00:00
 description: This blog explains how you can deploy Managed DevOps Pools with Bicep
 #tags: Testing
-categories: DevOps, AzureDevOps, Azure, MDP, Pools
+categories: DevOps AzureDevOps Azure MDP Pools
 typograms: false
 ---